UK Stocks-Factors to watch on Friday September 4

-LONDON, Sept 4 (Reuters) - Britain’s FTSE 100 index is seen opening down 84 to 93 points, or as much as 1.5 percent lower on Friday, according to financial bookmakers, with futures down 1.2 percent ahead of the cash market open.
+LONDON, Sept 4 (Reuters) - Britain’s FTSE 100 index is seen opening down 84 to 93 points, or as much as 1.5 percent lower on Friday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The FTSE 100 blue-chip index was up 1.8 percent at 6,183.09 points at its close, boosted by a commitment from ECB chief Mario Draghi to boost the central bank’s asset-purchase programme if needed to offset the effects of a riskier economic backdrop.